ETS-Android5/Equities/README.md

 It pulls stock/crypto prices, news and othe information from related websites.
 <br>
 The application was previously on google playstore and the amazon appstore but I removed it because I no longer had the time to maintain it.
-<b>You can improve it by using API's instead of web scraping or improve the web scraping code.<b>
+<b>You can improve it by using API's instead of web scraping or improve the web scraping code.</b>

 <br>
 ![alt text](https://github.com/Juliansmulian/Aequities/blob/master/app/src/main/res/drawable/banner_ae.png?raw=true)